AlexOsuna7/mobile-test/README.md

 ## How to get started

 - To run the API backend, navigate to the `ktor-api` folder and follow the README instructions.
-- To run the Android app, navigate to the `android-app` folder and follow its README instructions.
+- To run the Android app, navigate to the `app` folder and follow its README instructions.

 ---

 ## Contact

-For questions or issues, please open an issue in this repository or contact [Your Name] at [your.email@example.com].
+For questions or issues, please open an issue in this repository or contact [Alex Osuna] at [alexosuna82@gmail.com].